Semicolonstartingtexts/conversationhubstandards/standards.md

 Declaring System Commands

-Change… to say…, Amend… With…, Prepend… To…, Add… that… to…, Remove… from…, Unstack…, Unstack… and leave…
+Join… the/those… phrases…, Change… to say…, Amend… With…, Prepend… To…, Add… that… to…, Remove… from…, Unstack…, Unstack… and leave…

 Communication System Commands